vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. On the **Virtual machines** page, click **+ Add** and select **Virtual machine**.

-1. On the **Create a virtual machine** blade, in the **Subscription** dropdown, ensure that the subscription you are using for this course is selected.
+1. On the **Create a virtual machine** blade, in the **Subscription** dropdown, ensure that the subscription you are using for this lab is selected.

 1. In the **Resource group** dropdown, click **rg-az220vm**.

-    > **Note**: A single resource group is being used to track and manage all of the Virtual Machine resources created during this course.
+    > **Note**: A single resource group is being used to track and manage all of the Virtual Machine resources created during this lab.
 If the **rg-az220vm** resource group has not already been created, use the following instructions to create it now:

     * Under the **Resource group** dropdown, click **Create new**.
     * In the context menu, under **Name**, type **rg-az220vm** and then click **OK**

     > **Note**: You may encounter guidance that suggests creating a separate resource group for each of your VMs.
 Having a separate resource group for each VM can help you to manage any addition resources that you add to the VM.
-For the simple manner in which you use VMs in this course, having separate resource groups for each VM is not necessary or practical.
+For the simple manner in which you use VMs in this lab, having separate resource groups for each VM is not necessary or practical.

 1. Under **Instance details**, in the **Virtual machine name** textbox, enter **vm-az220-training-edge0002-{your-id}**